Announcements

 Children, Youth and Families

-Guild of the Christ Child (GOTCC).
-Is your family growing?
+Guild of the Christ Child (GOTCC) - Is your family growing?
 Please let us know!
-If you are expecting, adopting, fostering, or anything in between, please email Maria Elliott at so that we can pray for you and your family.
+If you are expecting, adopting, fostering, and anything in between, please email Maria Elliott at so that we can pray for you and your family.
 Upon the arrival of a new family member, our Guild of the Christ Child ministry team delivers a basket of love to your front porch.

 Godly Play - Trinity Episcopal Church invites children PK3 to 5th grade to enter into a deeper and more playful relationship with God.
 The children meet during the "Sunday school hour" from 10:30am to 11:15am.
 Classes are organized by grade.
 After class, the children are led by their respective Godly Play mentors to join their families for communion.
 Sometimes we're a little late.